 Clark was a far-left Democrat according to GovTrack's own analysis of bill sponsorship from Clark’s time serving in the Senate.
+Clark’s bills had a total of 162 cosponsors in the 95th Congress.

 Use this chart to compare Clark to other members of the Senate in the 95th Congress on leadership and ideology.